Mystical2090/ColorInversionPoC/README.md

+# THIS IS NOT MINE BTW @speedyfriend433 is the one who made it all credits go to him

 # AppleCLCD Display Toggle PoC (iOS 26+)

 This is a **proof-of-concept (PoC)** that demonstrates access to the private `AppleCLCD` IOKit service on iOS 18.
 It invokes an **undocumented selector (0x13)** that appears to toggle an internal display mode — likely color inversion or a hardware debugging feature.